What is Doping?

-To put it briefly, doping is an athlete’s use of prohibited substances or methods to improve their training and performances.
+To put it briefly, "doping" is committing any of the ten anti-doping rule violations, ranging from a Player's use of prohibited substances or methods to tampering with the doping control process.
 Substances and methods are banned if it meets at least two of the three following criteria:

 1. enhances the performance and poses a threat to athlete health;

 2. enhances the performance and violate the spirit of sport; or

 3. poses a health risks and violates the spirit of sport.